If you have been researching VPN software, you have certainly stumbled upon the word encryption.

 - Secret sharing methods

-VPN protocols outline many different elements to making a VPN highly secure and speedy.
+VPN protocols outline many different elements of making a VPN highly secure and speedy.
 VPN protocol elements include:

 - Tunneling methods and ports used